reservoirprotocol/relay-periphery/README.md

 );
 ```

-1. The ApprovalProxy transfers the specified tokens from the user to the RelayRouter
+1. ApprovalProxy transfers the specified tokens from the user to RelayRouter
-2. The RelayRouter executes the specified calls (e.g., swap operations)
+2. RelayRouter executes the specified calls (e.g., swap operations)
 3. Any ETH received from the operations is sent to the `refundTo` address
+4. If `calls` includes an NFT mint or transfer, `nftRecipient` MUST be specified to transfer the token to `nftRecipient` in `onERC721Received`
-4. Any remaining tokens can be retrieved using cleanup functions on the RelayRouter
+5. Any remaining tokens can be retrieved using cleanup functions on the RelayRouter

 ### 2. ERC2612 Permit Flow (No Pre-approval Required)